Graphika In The News: China tariffs insights featured in the New York Times

 "Some of the influencers described the situation as a potential business opportunity for savvy users, while others said it showed ‘China is not playing games’ in a burgeoning trade war with the U.S.," Graphika told the outlet.

 The TikTok accounts push consumers to bypass U.S. tariffs through actors sharing URLs and contact details for ordering directly from Chinese suppliers.
-A recent Graphika ATLAS intelligence insight stated that this activity highlights pro-China actors’ efforts to undermine U.S. tariffs and promote Chinese manufacturing as a viable alternative.
+A recent Graphika intelligence insight stated that this activity highlights pro-China actors’ efforts to undermine U.S. tariffs and promote Chinese manufacturing as a viable alternative.